yulu/yulu.github.io/blog1/_posts/2014-03-11-color-effect.md

  >CONNECTING THE DOTS

 Being busy with study, I could barely spare time working on this topic.
 But ideas and inspirations always jumped out sometime that I could stop but to code.
 Whenever I came across a nice picture, a smart algorithm or anything that reminds me the fantasy of the world we viewed, I would noted down and later explored on it.
-Thanks to the Pixel Shader by Toby Schachman, I could instantly experiment on my ideas (also a lot of inspirations are from this interactive book).
+Thanks to the [Pixel Shader](http://pixelshaders.com/) by Toby Schachman, I could instantly experiment on my ideas (also a lot of inspirations are from this interactive book).
 I gathered all the ideas of color and art effects and deliver a new camera app that allows us to explore the combination of filter effects on real-time.
 I also put the source code of some filter effects discussed here into a simple demo app for sharing.

 ### The Tricks of Colors

 Colors can perform magic tricks I believe.
 The tone of a picture sometimes touches us more than the subjects do.
-I explored the idea of adjust the B/S/C of an image and blend color map on an image previously1.
+I explored the idea of adjust the B/S/C of an image and blend color map on an image previously.
 With the same blending process, here are some more interesting color gradient maps I could share.

 #### Color Gradient on the Fly